Skip to content

 We will email you (if you confirmed your email address).

-Or login to the admissions system to check in the evening.
+Or login to the admissions system to check.

 When you get your offer